Andy-xiaokang/my-mkdocs/docs/etc/bugs.md

 ## rectangle pro
 unknown for conflict with rectangle, when double click a window, the window will jump to next monitor.

+## question with github
+* the push record of green block was disappear when push to the remote repository